 GoPro Floaty Backdoor

 As GoPro session owners know, not every GoPro accessory works with their smaller action cameras.
-But here’s one made just for GoPro Sessions: a floating housing that’s bright orange so it’s easily spotable floating in the water (a yellow version is also available as well).
-This floating housing is semi-soft like a life jacket and can also protect your GoPro Session from some impacts.
+But here’s one made just for GoPro Session 4: a floating housing that’s bright orange so it’s easily spotable floating in the water.
+This floating housing for the cube-shaped GoPro Session is semi-soft like a life jacket and can also protect your GoPro Session from some impacts.
 It’s conveniently shaped so you can still access the shutter button while it’s in use.
-Also comes with a detachable wrist strap that’s adjustable so it locks on to your wrist.
+Allows you to mount it through the bottom of the floaty, so most mount accessories work normally.

 Nordic Flash Waterproof camera floating wrist straps (2-pack)